silentDoc/AoC19/Day11/Readme.md

 Before you deploy the robot, you should probably have an estimate of the area it will cover: specifically, you need to know the  _number of panels it paints at least once_, regardless of color.
 In the example above, the robot painted  _`6`  panels_  at least once.
 (It painted its starting panel twice, but that panel is  [still only counted once](https://www.youtube.com/watch?v=KjsSvjA5TuE); it also never painted the panel it ended on.)

 Build a new emergency hull painting robot and run the Intcode program on it.  _How many panels does it paint at least once?_

+## --- Part Two ---

+You're not sure what it's trying to paint, but it's definitely not a  _registration identifier_.
+The Space Police are getting impatient.

+Checking your external ship cameras again, you notice a white panel marked "emergency hull painting robot starting panel".
+The rest of the panels are  _still black_, but it looks like the robot was expecting to  _start on a white panel_, not a black one.

+Based on the  Space Law Space Brochure  that the Space Police attached to one of your windows, a valid registration identifier is always  _eight capital letters_.
+After starting the robot on a single  _white panel_  instead,  _what registration identifier does it paint_  on your hull?